-I’ll tell you what i think — I think this new album I’ve been talking about is about a day away from being done.
+I’ll tell you what I think — I think this new album I’ve been talking about for a while now is about a day away from being done.
 It’s about stinkin’ time.
 I just need to tweak a few mixes, finish adding a bit of wallpaper to two songs, make sure my projected song sequence works, and then we’re off to the races.

 I find it funny how I went into this expecting to do one thing and ended up with something that scarcely resembles what my original concept was.
 This is what tends to happen with almost every album, and you’d think I would have learned by now that it makes no sense to come up with a plan when the plan is going to end up getting torn to bits in the end.
 But this time I really thought it would stick.
 I thought I would put together a collection of long, dense, unpredictable songs, swimming with dissonance and multiple personalities.

 And I guess there is some of that here.
 But only three songs fall into the “sort of epic” category.
 Several extended tracks just didn’t end up making the cut.
 It felt like things would get a bit samey if every song was eight minutes long and kept shifting endlessly, with unpredictability somehow leading to predictability.
 That doesn’t even make any sense, but there you go.